Kozea/Radicale/proxy.md

 }
 ```

+**Security:** Untrusted clients should not be able to access the Radicale
+server directly.
+Otherwise, they can authenticate as any user.

 ## Secure connection between Radicale and the reverse proxy
 SSL certificates can be used to encrypt and authenticate the connection between
 Radicale and the reverse proxy.
 First you have to generate a certificate for